 MCY cannot be determined.
-Problems with mis-reporting of white warehou as silver warehou and the lack of consistent catch histories make MCY estimates based on catch data alone unreliable.
+Problems with mis-reporting of silver warehou as white warehou and the lack of consistent catch histories make MCY estimates based on catch data alone unreliable.
 Also the amount of effort on white warehou relates very closely to effort on other target species such as hoki and silver warehou.
-Changing fishing patterns such as more targeting of hoki outside the spawning season has occurred in the last 4 to 5 years.
 Large fluctuations in the availability of white warehou to the trawl, as indicated by trawl surveys, are also likely to apply to commercial fishing operations.
 Estimates of M need to be determined.